sgmurphy/wordpress-plugins/simply-gallery-block/readme.txt

 = 3.2.1 =
 * Fixed: a problem with the poster editor (impossibility to delete) in Items Manager
-* vvvvv: Twitter icon to X
+* Updated: Twitter icon to X
 * Tweak: Updated Freemius SDK (2.7.2)
 * Fixed: minor bug fixes